Manual ID checking process

 You MUST NOT:

-- Check ID for yourself or an applicant related to you (ask another recruiter for your organisation to do this).
+- Check ID for yourself or an applicant related to you (This need to be done by either the digital id check route or by another Recruiter.).

 - Accept photocopies of any identification documents.